Inteligems Labs Introduces Odyssey Anywhere: The Intelligent Work Assistant With Private AI

 (MENAFN- EIN Presswire)

-We're thrilled to introduce Odyssey AnywhereTM, a first-to-market browser AI assistant that provides a competitive edge for organizations.” - Geof Baker, CEO, Investor & Co-Founder of InteliGems® Labs
+We're thrilled to introduce Odyssey AnywhereTM, a first-to-market browser AI assistant that provides a competitive edge for organisations.” - Geof Baker, CEO, Investor & Co-Founder of InteliGems® Labs

-SAN FRANCISCO, CA, UNITED STATES, November 19, 2024 /EINPresswire / -- As organizations struggle to harness the exploding volume of unstructured data while ensuring privacy and compliance, InteliGems® Labs launches Odyssey AnywhereTM, the first browser-based intelligent work assistant that enables secure, private analysis of both public and proprietary information through its unique dual-pane architecture.
+EDINBURGH, SCOTLAND, UNITED KINGDOM, November 19, 2024 /EINPresswire / -- As organisations struggle to harness the exploding volume of unstructured data while ensuring privacy and compliance, InteliGems® Labs launches Odyssey AnywhereTM, the first browser-based intelligent work assistant that enables secure, private analysis of both public and proprietary information through its unique dual-pane architecture.

 Key Innovations of Odyssey AnywhereTM:

-1. Responsible Data Access: Employs a unique dual-pane architecture that enables users to view and analyze public web content while maintaining clear source attribution through SourceSnipsTM technology, ensuring transparency and proper content acknowledgment.
+1. Responsible Data Access: Employs a unique dual-pane architecture that enables users to view and analyse public web content while maintaining clear source attribution through SourceSnipsTM technology, ensuring transparency and proper content acknowledgment.

-3. Private AI Security: Utilizes a dedicated small language model instance to ensure confidential data remains secure and unexposed to public AI models.
+3. Private AI Security: Utilises a dedicated small language model instance to ensure confidential data remains secure and unexposed to public AI models.

 4. SourceSnipsTM: Provides in-line citations and source extraction to verify AI-generated results, ensuring transparency and accuracy.